chrhjoh/chrhjoh.github.io/_projects/aocsuite.md

 importance: 4
 category: fun
 ---
-Advent of Code — the annual coding challenge that mixes problem-solving with holiday spirit.
-AoCSuite helps with some of the smaller parts all from the comfort of your terminal. so you can focus on the actual programming.
+Advent of Code is an annual coding challenge that blends problem-solving with holiday spirit.
+AoCSuite helps with some of the smaller tasks—right from the comfort of your terminal—so you can focus on the actual programming.

 <div style="float: right; width: 300px; margin-left: 1rem; margin-bottom: 1rem; text-align: center;">
     {% include figure.liquid loading="eager" path="assets/img/aoc_calendar.png" title="Advent of Code Calendar view" class="img-fluid rounded z-depth-1" %}
     <div class="caption" style="font-size: 0.9rem;">Advent of Code Calendar View</div>
 </div>

-The tool fetches the puzzle and your input, and creates a template for your solution in your favorite language (as long as it's python or rust...).
-Then it also supports execting, benchmarking, and submission to Advent of Code when you've got the correct result.
+The tool fetches the puzzle and your input, and generates a solution template in your favorite language (as long as it's Python or Rust…).
+It also supports running, benchmarking, and submitting your solution to Advent of Code once you've got the correct result.

 Please be mindful of Advent of Code's rate limits: you can only submit once per minute, and inputs are cached locally to minimize server load.
 AoCSuite is designed for convenience — not for automation or abuse.